Efficient and Accurate Graph Classification with Hyperdimensional Computing on FPGA: Experimental Evaluation

 \subsubsection{\textbf{Latency}}

-For FPGA, cycle-accurate latency is obtained from the integrated analyzer in the AMD Vitis Unified IDE v2024.2 toolchain, following HLS synthesis and implementation.
+For FPGA, cycle-accurate latency is obtained from the integrated analyzer in the AMD Vitis Unified IDE v2024.2.
 CPU and GPU latencies are measured using wall-clock timing in PyTorch with batch size set to one, consistent with real-time edge inference.
-Table~\ref{tab:latency-with-dpp} reports absolute latencies (ms/graph) for CPU, GPU, and FPGA with and without DPP-based landmark reduction, while Fig.~\ref{fig:speedup-bars} shows corresponding speedups normalized to the CPU baseline without DPP.
-Across all datasets, \textbf{NysX} consistently delivers lower latency than CPU and GPU baselines, despite both being more resource-rich and compute-capable.
+Table~\ref{tab:latency-with-dpp} summarizes the results, across all datasets, \textbf{HyperX} consistently delivers lower latency than CPU and GPU baselines, despite both being more resource-rich and compute-capable.
 On average, FPGA latency is reduced by $4.5\times$ relative to CPU and $2.2\times$ relative to GPU.
-Incorporating DPP further reduces per-inference latency by $25$ to $40\%$ by pruning redundant landmarks, which reduces memory transfers of $\mathbf{P}_{\mathrm{nys}}$ and accelerates histogram updates.
-Overall, \textbf{NysX} achieves sub-millisecond inference on most datasets, with peak speedups of $8.9\times$ over CPU and $3\times$ over GPU.
+The low latency is due to the FPGA-specific optimizations, such as streaming dataflow to decouple DDR from compute and BRAM-banked on-chip memory for conflict-free memory access.
+DPP further reduces per-inference latency by $25$ to $40\%$ by pruning redundant landmarks, which reduces memory transfers of $\mathbf{P}_{\mathrm{nys}}$.